-The latest edition of the Bowditch.
-This version iS Volume 1 only.
+The 2017 edition of the Bowditch.
+This version is Volume 1 only.

 I am honored to welcome you to the 2017 edition of Publication No. 9, The American Practical Navigator, or as most mariners refer to it, "Bowditch."
 As a young Surface Warfare Officer serving in my first ship, I quickly learned Bowditch should be my first resource for all things related to navigation, oceanography and meteorology.
 I never imagined that 25 years later, I would be privileged to lead the team entrusted with updating this incredible document.